Torehirth/Installing-ESlint/README.md

-# Installing ESlint and JSON package inside repository
+# Installing ESlint and JSON package through the Command Line

+These steps needs to be done on every repository.

 ### CLI commands:
 <ol>